adamkulawik/Java11/readme.md

 In demo package you can find examples that were used on Silesia JUG flashtalk 22th February 2019

-They are focused to show API details as clear as possible during talk, so neither static imports nor local type inference is used ther
+They are focused to show API details as clear as possible during talk, so neither static imports nor local type inference is used there

 ###### example package